RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

 We will use the ``map`` function to add columns to our starting a business data.
 This new column will contain country codes.

 We can get the information for the new column from different sources.
 To get this information, we will use a web API from a website.
-Each website has its own specific API format and a protocol to obtain that API.
+Each website has its specific API format and a protocol to obtain that API.
 Once we obtained the required data using the web API, we can follow the example from the previous case study to add the new column and then make a world map to show Starting_a_Business_score column from the starting a business data set.